bhdirect-ebooks/dev-docs/source/code/dictionaries.md

 ### Entries

-And entry is the organizational unit of EPUB Dictionary content, consisting of at least one headword and further information on it.
+An entry is the organizational unit of EPUB Dictionary content, consisting of at least one headword and further information on it.
 An entry in an EPUB Dictionary is independently distributable, meaning it can be rendered to users outside of its EPUB Dictionary Publication context.

 Semantic markup of the entry and its structure is detailed below.
 Refer to [Content Documents - Dictionaries](http://www.idpf.org/epub/dict/epub-dict.html#sec-2.2) from IDPF/W3C for full specifications.